PacktPublishing/Hands-On-Artificial-Intelligence-for-Beginners/chapter5/readme.md

 ## Code

-- *Chapter5.ipynb*: Follows along with the frameworks section
+- *Chapter5.ipynb*: Follows along with the section

 ## Datasets